How to appeal against a civil merits decision that you or your client disagree with.

 You will be notified by letter about a civil merits refusal or cancellation of a certificate.

 You will have 14 days from the date of this letter to appeal the decision.
 An appeal must be submitted through CCMS via a Legal Appeal Request task.

 How it works

-If the appeal is referred to the IFA, they will make a decision based on the existing legal aid regulations.
+If the appeal is referred to an IFA they will make a decision / recommendation based on the information provided in support of the appeal and the existing legal aid regulations.
 The IFA may contact your client, if appropriate.

-Where the IFA support the decision to refuse legal aid, a letter of refusal, citing the grounds given by the IFA, will be issued.
+Where the IFA upholds the decision to refuse legal aid, a letter of refusal, citing the grounds given by the IFA, will be issued.